anynines/klutchio/crossplane-api/README.md

     [composition file](https://github.com/anynines/klutchio/blob/main/crossplane-api/api/a8s/postgresql/composition.yaml)
     should also be updated.

-    For our favorite "postgresql-single-extralarge" example this could mean adding to the maps something like:
+    For our favorite "postgresql-single-huge" example this could mean adding to the maps something like:

     ```yaml